by Tracy Johnson

-Whether the goal is to land a better job than you have now, make the most of the situation you’re in or just prepare for the future, it’s up to you to become the solution every PD or manager absolutely must have.
+Whether the goal is to land a better job or prepare for the future, it’s up to you to become the solution every PD or manager absolutely must have.

-But for every great new gig, there are hundreds of applicants.
-A great demo package will help.
-But how can you stand out before that job is even posted?
-By constantly marketing your own personality brand.
+For every great new gig, there are hundreds of applicants.
+A great demo package helps.
+But how can an applicant stand out before a gig is even posted?

-The more influential decision makers that know about you, the better chances you have when that gig is open.
+The more decision makers that know about you, the better your chances when that gig is open.

 So how do you get on the list?